fnl/libfnl/doc/nlp.rst

 Any section (ie., a HTML element that would separate a piece of text from another -- not just ``p``, but also things such as ``dl``, ``li``, ``h3``, or ``div``) are separated by one or two line feeds (\\n), any entity (eg., &nbsp) or character reference (eg., &#x0123) is converted to the corresponding character, while any such reference that would be invalid gets replaced by the replacement (U+FFFD) character.

-All the elements that can be handled by the extractor are listed in :attr:`.HtmlExtractor.TAG_INDEX`\ , while those that are :attr:`.HtmlExtractor.IGNORE`\ D are dropped entirely, including any elements or text they might contain.
+All the elements that can be handled by the extractor are listed in :attr:`.HtmlExtractor.ELEM_INDEX`\ , while those that are :attr:`.HtmlExtractor.IGNORE`\ D are dropped entirely, including any elements or text they might contain.

 A few elements follow special replacement procedures -- see :attr:`.HtmlExtractor.REPLACE`\ .

-All relevant HTML elements are converted to format (:attr:`.HtmlExtractor.INLINE`) or section (:attr:`.HtmlExtractor.CONTENT_BLOCK`) tags and are annotated on the resulting string with offsets.
+All relevant HTML elements are converted to format (:attr:`.HtmlExtractor.INLINE`) or section (:attr:`.HtmlExtractor.CONTENT`) tags and are annotated on the resulting string with offsets.
 Inline and content block elements are converted to text tags (as ``{str(<tag name>): [tuple(<offsets>), ...]}`` dictinaries), available from the attributes ``format_tags`` and ``section_tags``, respectively, **after** the HTMLs extracted :attr:`.HtmlExtractor.string` has been fetched the first time.
-Some of the attributes are preserved, too, in a separate dictionary ``tag_attributes``, set as an attribute on the extractor instance after fetching the :attr:`.HtmlExtractor.string` -- see :class:`.HtmlExtractor.Tag`\ .
+Most of the attributes are preserved, too, in a separate dictionary ``tag_attributes``, set as an attribute on the extractor instance after fetching the :attr:`.HtmlExtractor.string` -- see :class:`.HtmlExtractor.Tag`\ .

 The parser should be initialized, then the HTML :meth:`.feed` sent to it, which has to be :meth:`.HtmlExtractor.close`\ d if has been fed in several rounds.
 Now, the :attr:`.HtmlExtractor.string` of the extracted content can be fetched, whence the two tag dictionaries will become available as :attr:`.HtmlExtractor.format_tags` and :attr:`.HtmlExtractor.section_tags`.
 To reuse the same instance, call :meth:`.HtmlExtractor.reset` before feeding new content.
 An example:

 >>> from libfnl.nlp.extract import HtmlExtractor
 >>> html = HtmlExtractor()